cloudant-labs/graphdb-slate/source/includes/_authentication.md

 # Authentication

-Authentication just means verifying the authority of the user to interact with your account.
-There are two ways that clients can authenticate with Cloudant, refered to as Basic and Cookie.
+Authentication just means verifying user credentials.
+There are two ways that clients can authenticate with Cloudant.
+One is Basic, which is like showing an ID every time you pass through a door, and the other is Cookie, which is more like borrowing a key to the door.

 ## Basic Authentication